sk195/Java/README.md

 # Java
 Contains all Java related coding

-This code comprises of xml and java source code which is used to develop android application .
+All these files are comprised of basic java related operation and some are of the java android development.